the-difference-engine/rescue-leftover-cuisine2/frontend/README.md

 > **Note:** You must prefix imports from `node_modules` with `~` as displayed above.

-Finally, import the newly created `.scss` file instead of the default Bootstrap `.css` in the beginning of your `src/index.js` file, for example:
+Finally, import the newly created `.scss` file instead of the default Bootstrap `.scss` in the beginning of your `src/index.js` file, for example:

 ```javascript
 import './custom.scss';